donamndl/donamndl/README.md

 ### 👋 About Me

-Pre-Final year B.Tech student, building backend systems with ML and GenAI capabilities.
-I focus on the gap between a working model and a working product — APIs, vector retrieval, and scalable inference pipelines.
+Pre-Final year B.Tech student focused on Backend Engineering and Scalable System Design using Java and Python.
+I build production-style APIs, ML-integrated services, and backend systems with a focus on performance, modular architecture, and real-world deployment.
 - 📍 Durgapur, India
-- 🔍 Open to: Backend / ML Engineering roles (2025)
+- 🔍 Open to: Backend roles
 - 📬 donamndl125@gmail.com

 ---